You have reached an assistive resource

 *

-(CON'T) ...
-In this fallen world abounding with apathy and indifference our listeners may fail to offer us much if any feedback week after week let alone a good word or pat on the back.
+We organists ply our art in a world today where apathy and indifference abounds, and our listeners may fail to offer us much if any feedback week after week let alone a good word or pat on the back.
 But it's a fact that whoever hears us perform never fails to leave the building unaffected by it.
 Sometimes congregations are tempted to murmur about better use of church funds than to keep a fine pipe organ in fully playable condition and offer the organist meaningful compensation.
 At such moments they need to consider how much charitable funding has come about from this organist and this instrument being present in the building and sounding at its best.
 At such moments it may help to remind them that

 anyone can count the seeds in an apple.